 Greek Judicial Board outcomes are sent to campus partners, national organizations, and alumni advisors.
 If the allegations are hazing, outcomes are also posted on the University’s Hazing Website

 It is important to note the Greek Judicial Board cannot remove a chapter’s recognition.
-That is a function of the Review Board.
-The Review Board is chaired by the Director of OSFL and consists of students and administrators.
-The Review Board recommendations are made to the Executive Director of Campus and Community Engagement.
+That is a function of the Chapter Review Board.
+The Chapter Review Board is chaired by the Director of OSFL and consists of students and administrators.
+The Chapter Review Board recommendations are made to the Executive Director of Campus and Community Engagement.
 The Recognition Policy constitutes the University procedure for the conferral or withdrawal of recognition of fraternities and sororities